 Day 13, March 15, Sunday

 We have breakfast in the hotel, and then we transfer to the airport to board a flight for Delhi.
 Upon arrival, we transfer to our hotel and overnight.
-Here you will have a chance to shop for art or souvenirs and to rest before the long flight home.
+At twilight, we will photograph the Lotus Bahi Temple, a masterpiece of stunning curves and lines.
+Overnight Pride Plaza Hotel (5-star).

 Day 14, March 16, Monday

 After breakfast, we transfer to the airport to board our homeward flight, knowing we captured outstanding pictures in one of the most photogenic countries in the world.

 TOUR COST: $5760.
 Includes all lodging based on double occupancy, all breakfasts, all dinners, all ground transportation including airport transfers, flight from Jaisalmer to Delhi, private AC vehicle throughout, services of a local English-speaking guide, models Jim hires at various locations, camel ride and dune photography in Jaisalmer, two bottles of water per day for each guest, Wifi in the vehicle, and photo instruction and critiques on demand.

 Not included: International and domestic airfare, travel and medical evacuation insurance, lunches, beverages, and items of a personal nature.